AlexAnzolaJ/android-programming-101-cwe-materials/readme.md

 #### Students Will Learn How To:

-- Understand the basic history and concepts of Android
+- Describe the history and concepts of Android
-- Explain the strengths and weaknesses of Android
+- Explain the strengths and weaknesses of the Android operating system
-- Identify the basic Views in an Android app
+- Identify the basic Views (User Interface Components) in an Android app
-- Create a basic Android app
+- Create a two-screen Android app

 ---

 Included in this repository:

-1. **Onboarding Materials** - Background context & instructions for how to make use of our materials.
+1. [**Onboarding Materials**](curriculum/01-onboarding) - Background context & instructions for how to make use of our materials.

-2. **Teaching Materials** - Lesson plan, activities & assessment, deck, and handout.
+2. [**Teaching Materials**](curriculum/02-materials) - Lesson plan, activities and assessment, deck, and handout.

-3. [**Contributing Guidelines**](contributing-guidelines.md) - information about how to submit materials you create, adapt, or fix back to the global General Assembly team
+3. [**Contributing Guidelines**](contributing.md) - information about how to submit materials you create, adapt, or fix back to the global General Assembly team

 ## To Get Started